antonfirsov/docs/2020/06-Jun/netstandard-update/netstandard-update.md

 # The future of .NET Standard

 Since [.NET 5 was announced][net5-post], many of you have asked what this means for .NET Standard and whether it will still be relevant.
-The short is answer: yes, but .NET Standard and .NET Core will be merged.
+The short answer is: yes, but .NET Standard and .NET Core will be merged.

 .NET Standard has made it much easier to create libraries that work on all .NET